 6. YOUR CONTRACT WITH THE PASSENGER

 6.1.
-At the point of time your bid for a journey is accepted, a legal contract is created between you and the passenger to transport him from his then current location to the desired destination.
+At the point when a price for a journey is accepted, a legal contract is created between you and the passenger to transport him/her from his/her stated pick up location to the desired drop off destination.
 We are not party to this contract and disclaim any liability to you in relation to acts or omissions by the passenger, including any liability if the passenger is not at the agreed pick up location, behaves inappropriately or damages your property.

 6.2.
 We do not accept any liability in any way if a passenger is not present at the pick up location.

 6.3.
 If you (or your Driver) are late or cancel a booking, any liability arising from such lateness or cancellation is a matter between the passenger and you and/or your company.
 We do not accept any liability for your lateness or cancellation and you are to pay any compensation due to the passenger directly to the passenger.
 We reserve the right to impose a lateness or cancellation charge as detailed at clause 9 below.

 6.4.
 You indemnify us against all loss, damages, liabilities, costs and expenses that we may suffer or incur as a result of:

 6.4.1. your (or your Driver’s) performance, non-performance or late performance of the booked journey,